pixelooz/hinder-db/README.md

 * **Secondary Indexes:** B+Trees that store arrays of primary **row_id**s for every secondary key like 'alice'.
 I used sign-bit flipping for the numeric types so that the B+Tree sorts them correctly; the strings are hashed.

+#### Parser & Lexer
+* **Recursive Descent Parser:** Wrote customer lexer and a LL(1) recursive descent parser to define custom syntax rules and provide exact syntax error messages.
+* **Single-Pass Planning:** The parsed Ast is fed directly into the `Planner`, which performs semantic validation, type-checking, and physical routing (Index vs. Seq Scan) in a single pass, outputting a ready-to-run Volcano execution pipeline.

 #### Transactions and Durability
 * **Write-Ahead Log (Wal):** Uses STEAL/NO-FORCE style logging protocol, and per page undo/redo mechanism like SQLite on COMMIT/ROLLBACKS and also on crash recovery.